coffee1league/PUI2017_as9788/HW3_as9788/readme.md

 This is a summary for Homework 3 comprising 3 assignments.

+Update: In addition to the original idea of trying to see how the Winter citibike ride trips compared to the Summer citibike ride trips, I submitted a second ipython notebook exploring the idea of ratio of number of "subscribers" (long term cutomers) versus "customers" (short term customers) during the week vs the weekend.
+The two data sets that were used were were from January 2016 and July 2016.
+A z test was conducted on both counts and ratios.

 The first assignment was about following a skelleton notebook prepared for the assignment and reproducing probability distributions and mean plots for four additional distributions.
 I followed the steps in the notebook and looked up the documentation for the random dstribution functions for the different types on SciPy.
 Then I compared the distributions with my homework partner for this assignment.
 One of the graphs that seemed off in my notebook was the binomial distribution as the means looked like a straight increasing slope line rather than a somewhat bell shaped curve.

 The Citibike project assignment was worked on in a group with Assel (AD4336).